khushiiik/Weather-App/README.md

 # 🌤 Weather App

-A simple weather app that displays the current weather for a searched city, including temperature, humidity, wind speed, and dynamically changes the background video and icon based on the weather condition.
+A simple weather app that displays the current weather for a searched location, including temperature, humidity, wind speed, and dynamically changes the background video and icon based on the weather condition.

 ## 🔗 Live Demo
 [Insert live link here, if deployed]